vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    This function is called by createFilter_\ () (indirectly).

-   This is where the filter should perform whatever initialisation it requires.
-   This is the only place where the video properties may be set (see setVideoInfo_\ ()).
+   This is the only place where setVideoInfo_\ () can be called.
+There is no reason to do anything else here.

-   If an error occurs during initialisation:
+   If an error occurs in this function:
       - free the input nodes, if any

       - free the instance data